GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### AI for Education

+The start-up [Proche en Poche](https://profenpoche.com/) was founded in 2015 by Vincent Escudé and Samuel Imbert.
+It is specialized in creation on new numerical educative solutions and more specifically, propose to provide a teacher to a needed student using smartphone, tablet or computer.
+They also created Mathia using AI as a innovative product in order to give them the love of mathematics of primary school children which is based on AI.
+In 2019, they were rewarded for Mathia as laureate of P2IA (Partenariat d’Innovation en Intelligence Artificielle) launched by the Ministère de l'Education Nationale et de la Jeunesse.

+Mathia is an app with a recommandation system of studies for children, based on a cluster of children considering to their own capacities and difficulties.
+Our goal is to improve these tasks and reducing the consumption of energies.

 ## Sponsors

 This project is mainly supported by the I-Site E2S-UPPA, a french consortium composed of [CNRS](https://www.cnrs.fr/), [INRIA](https://www.inria.fr/), [INRAE](https://www.inrae.fr/) that assists companies and public organizations in their energy and environmental transition.